lutsen/lagan/README.md

 #### routes (directory) ####

 Contains the different route files.
-Each route file is automaticly loaded, and contains the routes for your project.
+Each route file is automatically loaded, and contains the routes for your project.
 Routes are built with [Slim](http://www.slimframework.com/).
 Data is retrieved using Lagan models, or by using [RedBean](http://redbeanphp.com/) directly.
 You can add your own route files here, or add them to an existing route file.

 #### templates (directory) ####